Get

 Conclusion

 These are just a few ways to naturally sedate your cat and the options for doing so.
 Not every cat reacts the same way to the same situation, so watch your cat first before deciding to sedate him.
-Remember, only sedate your cat when it’s absolutely needed, and consult your vet about the best choices for sedation before you do.
+Remember, only sedate your cat when it’s absolutely needed, and consult a vet about the best choices for sedation before you do.

 Featured Image: Georgia Evans, Shutterstock